Sereď concentration camp

-Sereď was a labor and transit camp built during World War II in the Slovak Republic.
+Sereď was a Concentration and transit camp built during World War II in the Slovak Republic.
 It was founded as a labor camp for the Jewish population in September 1941.
 In September 1944, it was taken over by units of the SS.

 History

 Labour camp ("the first Sereď")

 Government Decree no. 198/1941, dated 9 September 1941, concerned the legal status of Jews.
 Known also as "The Jewish Codex", the order stripped all human and civil rights of the Jewish population in the Slovak Republic.
 According to the decree, Jews aged 16-60 were obliged to do work as ordered by the Slovak Ministry of the Interior.
 Within a month of the decree's enactment, the Ministry founded an internment camp and labor camp for the Jews in Sereď.

 The camp consisted of several manufactories, which produced joinery products, toys, clothing, and other goods.
 It was guarded by the Hlinka Guard, and from March 1944 by the Slovak gendarmerie.
 During the first wave of deportations from Slovakia, the camp served as a temporary detention center for deported citizens.

 In total, 4,463 people were deported from Sereď to other Nazi forced labour camps in occupied Poland; most did not survive.
 The last two transport trains to leave Sereď during this time carried patients from the local Jewish hospital, as well as physically and mentally disabled people from various medical institutes.
 After this transport departed, conditions in the camp became better.
 In this later phase, Sereď was guarded by local police, who opened the gates and let the remaining Jews escape after the beginning of the Slovak National Uprising.
 Many prisoners ended up participating in the revolt.